 "I just loved the course – I started learning in the first five minutes.
 With a soup-to-nuts syllabus that covers all the issues imaginable taught by a gathering of the region’s most esteemed scientists, this is value-added education at its best." -Tovah Martin, 2010

 The cornerstone of our educational program is our 4-day Accreditation Course, a 30-hour, comprehensive course based on our written standards.
 It is also the gateway to becoming an Accredited Organic Land Care Professional.
 This course covers all aspects of organic land care from soil health, site analysis and planting/plant care to composting, lawn alternatives and running a business.
 It offers 20 speakers over five days, interactive case studies, and a client relations panel featuring professionals working in the field.
 The accreditation exam is given on the last day of the course.
-Those who pass are eligible to become Accredited Organic Land Care Professionals (AOLCPs) and pledge to practice according to the NOFA Standards for Organic Land Care for those clients who ask for organic landscaping.
+Those who pass will become Accredited Organic Land Care Professionals (AOLCPs) and pledge to practice according to the NOFA Standards for Organic Land Care for those clients who ask for organic landscaping.
 This course is now offered in CT and PA and has trained over 1000 professionals since its inception in 2002.